 Tongariro Street upgrade

-While we have included important pedestrian and cycling improvements, we are also substantially increasing the number of car parks to ensure we are continuing to cater to a variety of modes of transport.
+While we have included important pedestrian and cycling improvements, we have also substantially increased the number of car parks on the street to ensure we are continuing to cater to a variety of modes of transport.

 December 17, 2021: Summer dining on Tongariro Street